Harshitpandeytech/MonkeyMaze/README.md

 # Monkey Maze

-A React + TypeScript puzzle game where players help Jaggu find the minimum-cost path to the banana under time constraints.
+A React + TypeScript puzzle game where players help Jaggu find the minimum-cost path to the banana treasure under time constraints.

 ## Tech Stack